Shogo Sakata

 Shogo Sakata (坂田 将吾, Sakata Shōgo) is a Japanese voice actor from Kumamoto Prefecture.
-He is known for voicing Akito Ashimine in Tsugumomo, Ranmaru Ai in Fairy Ranmaru, Aki Hayakawa in Chainsaw Man, Algard von Palletia in The Magical Revolution of the Reincarnated Princess and the Genius Young Lady, Usato in The Wrong Way to Use Healing Magic, and Sensei in Blue Archive.
+He is known for voicing Akito Ashimine in Tsugumomo, Ranmaru Ai in Fairy Ranmaru, Aki Hayakawa in Chainsaw Man, Johnny Joestar in Steel Ball Run: JoJo's Bizarre Adventure, Algard von Palletia in The Magical Revolution of the Reincarnated Princess and the Genius Young Lady, Usato in The Wrong Way to Use Healing Magic, and Sensei in Blue Archive.

 Biography

-Shogo Sakata, a native of Kumamoto Prefecture, was born on 23 January 1998.
-As a junior high school student, he read a light novel and wanted to be its main character, inspiring him to become a voice actor.
+Sakata, a native of Kumamoto Prefecture, was born on 23 January 1998.
+As a junior high school student, he read a light novel and wanted to be the main character, inspiring him to become a voice actor.
 After graduating from high school, he was educated at the Amusement Media Academy, during which he appeared in the film Jinrō Game: Mad Land and worked on the Japanese-language dub of the 2017 film Loving Vincent.

-In April 2019, Sakata began portraying Jun Komine as part of Sanrio's Warahibi multimedia project.
-In December 2019, he was cast as Akito Ashimine in Tsugumomo.
-In January 2021, he was cast as Ranmaru Ai in Fairy Ranmaru.
-In July 2021, he was cast as Leviathan in My Hero Academia: World Heroes' Mission.
-In August 2022, he was cast as Aki Hayakawa in Chainsaw Man.
-In October 2022, he was cast as Algard von Palletia in The Magical Revolution of the Reincarnated Princess and the Genius Young Lady.
-In January 2023, he was cast as Takuya Yanagida in MF Ghost.
-In July 2023, he was cast as Usato in The Wrong Way to Use Healing Magic.
-In November 2023, he was cast as Marse in Tales of Wedding Rings.
-In December 2023, he was cast as Jun Shirosaki in Love Is Indivisible by Twins and as Taku Yazaki in My Instant Death Ability Is So Overpowered.
-In 2025 he played the role of Saito Hōjō in I Got Married to the Girl I Hate Most in Class.
+In April 2019, Sakata voiced Jun Komine as part of Sanrio's Warahibi multimedia project.
+In December 2019, he voiced Akito Ashimine in Tsugumomo.
+In January 2021, he voiced Ranmaru Ai in Fairy Ranmaru.
+In July 2021, he voiced Leviathan in My Hero Academia: World Heroes' Mission.
+In August 2022, he voiced Aki Hayakawa in Chainsaw Man.
+In October 2022, he voiced Algard von Palletia in The Magical Revolution of the Reincarnated Princess and the Genius Young Lady.
+In January 2023, he voiced Takuya Yanagida in MF Ghost.
+In July 2023, he voiced Usato in The Wrong Way to Use Healing Magic.
+In November 2023, he voiced Marse in Tales of Wedding Rings.
+In December 2023, he voiced Jun Shirosaki in Love Is Indivisible by Twins and Taku Yazaki in My Instant Death Ability Is So Overpowered.
+In 2025, he voiced Saito Hōjō in I Got Married to the Girl I Hate Most in Class.